cherag1979/sample/README.md

 The test cases are written in gherkin format in the form of Feature files (.feature) and scenarios within the feature file They are located in assessment/src/test/resources/Features Currently, only the scenarios that are tagged with @sanity are automated

+Report:
+Once the build is successful, the html report is available as /target/site/serenity/index.html